Jacobus Sinapius: Writings

 In 1609 Sinapius published a pro-Catholic pamphlet which saw several reprintings.
 According to a 1777 source, he had written several manuscripts on chemistry and botany.

 Connection to the Voynich manuscript

 Book dealer Wilfrid Voynich saw Sinapius's name and title at the bottom of the first page of the Voynich manuscript.
 Voynich saw the faint writing and subsequently used chemicals to make it clearer but failed.
 It was later revealed by ultraviolet light to be Sinapius's signature and has been compared with other samples.
-Sinapius is thus the second person known to have owned the Voynich manuscript after Emperor Rudolf II.
+Sinapius is thus the second person speculated to have owned the Voynich manuscript after Emperor Rudolf II.
 Its attested provenance begins with him, since the story that it was owned by Emperor Rudolf II rests on a single piece of unsubstantiated hearsay, related second hand in a letter to Athanasius Kircher.